PAPIsdotio/papis-europe-2018/cfp-guidelines.md

   - OR a long paper of up to 8 pages
 - Please make sure the PDF file has the same name as your proposal title.

 Publishing a paper requires some effort but it is another great way to contribute to your reputation and that of your company.
+Previous authors include teams at Microsoft, Uber Engineering, Upwork, Dataiku, BigML...

 ## We’re looking forward to receiving your best proposals!